Eligijus112/bachelor/README.md

-# bachelor
+# Bachelor
-In my bachelor thesis I will be trying to build a tourism model
+In my bachelor thesis I will be trying to build a tourism model for OECD countries